Roosevelt CORE Requirements

 Specific courses required to fulfill CORE requirements can vary by college and sometimes by degree program.
 CORE requirements, including general education and any related major requirements, are detailed on the Requirements tab for each major's listing in this catalog.

-Roosevelt's general education requirements align with the Illinois Articulation Initiative recommendations for transfer students.
+Roosevelt's general education requirements are aligned with and approved by Illinois Articulation Initiative recommendations.
 To fulfill their CORE requirements most students are required to take courses in the following areas: English Composition, Mathematics, Communication, Natural Science, Humanities and Fine and Performing Arts, and Social Science.

 FIRST YEAR SUCCESS -OR- TRANSFER SUCCESS

 FYS 101 FIRST YEAR SUCCESS COURSE and TRS 101 TRANSFER SUCCESS 101 are designed to facilitate students' integration into the Roosevelt University community.
 These courses connect students with Roosevelt's mission and resources and help them explore their academic and career goals.
 Students in the Chicago College of Performing Arts take other courses to meet these requirements.

 Ideas of Social Justice is a 3-semester-hour CORE requirement designed to help students reflect on themes and questions surrounding social groups and issues.
 These courses foster intellectual curiosity and community by encouraging faculty and students to explore an enduring idea, theme, or question that illuminates the diversity of human experience.

 Students should consult with their academic advisor to select an appropriate Ideas course for which they meet the prerequisites.
 Courses meeting this requirement carry the "Ideas Course" attribute in the Course Finder class schedule for each semester.

 The CORE Experiential Learning requirements represent a strong implementation of the RU mission.
 Experiential Learning courses connect to issues and constituencies beyond the classroom by offering opportunities for direct application of course material to concrete topics and communities.
 These courses engage students in “learning by doing and reflecting,” bringing clarity to the many uses of academic study, expanding students’ capacities to cultivate skills and values important to their personal and professional development, and creating conditions for students to make meaningful contributions to communities.